 - Alleviation of pain

-- Correction improper movement patterns
+- Correction of improper movement patterns

 If you are in need of sports medicine physical therapy, we have licensed professionals throughout the country.